dementive/godot-docs/tutorials/best_practices/scene_organization.rst

        // Parent
        Node *node = get_node<Node>("Child");
        if (node != nullptr) {
            // Note that get_node may return a nullptr, which would make calling the connect method crash the engine if "Child" does not exist!
-          // So unless you are 1000% sure get_node will never return a nullptr, it's a good idea to always do a nullptr check. node->connect("signal_name", Callable(this, "method_on_the_object"));
+           // So unless you are 1000% sure get_node will never return a nullptr, it's a good idea to always do a nullptr check. node->connect("signal_name", callable_mp(this, &ObjectWithMethod::method_on_the_object));
        }

        // Child